Pipes of War

 ‘Oh bugger, I hope not,’ Flush replied.
 ‘I’ll check his pulse.’

-Flush knelt down and felt the man’s wrist.
+Flush knelt down on the cold, watery floor and felt the man’s wrist.

 ‘Are you sure,’ asked Suds.